 An island continent between the Indian and Pacific Oceans on Old Earth.
 It is the smallest on Old Earth, with an area of 8,560,000 square kilometres, and it was not well suited to long term agricultural uses, so it did not contain any major civilizations or polities until the Industrial Age.
-It did become a prosperous continent/nation, and was a force in the Interplanetary Age as part of the alliance called Greater Australia.
+After several centuries of sustained immigration, Australia became a prosperous nation, and was an important power on Earth during much of the Interplanetary Age.

 Australia was originally part of Gondwana, and contains some of the oldest and least geologically active portions of that ancient supercontinent.
-By the Holocene, when humans were predominant on the planet it was mostly flat, with soils lacking in some important minerals.
+By the start of the Holocene epoch around 11,600 BT, when humans were predominant on the planet, it was mostly flat, with soils lacking in some important minerals.
 It was also arid, due to its latitude, though it was lush and green during the preceding epochs.
 Australia was populated by a distinct marsupial fauna.

 Human habitation of Australia dates back to about 40,000 BT, but for most of human history the continent was a relative backwater due to its isolation, uncertain climate, and impoverished soils, and its inhabitants employed Palaeolithic technologies.
 The indigenous population suffered greatly at the hands of the European colonists who arrived during the Industrial Age; their cultures were almost entirely destroyed, and their descendants became a small fraction of the continent's total population.
 By the time Australia achieved independence from Britain in the late Industrial Age, the continent had united into a democraticconstitutional monarchy.
 Becoming active in world affairs during the 20th century CE, Australia was a founding member of the United Nations and developed an enduring alliance with the United States.